berwynhoyt/lua-yottadb/blog/lua-efficiency-blog.md

 print("total of " .. cnt .. " records")
 ```

 > If you're new to M, to understand what's going on, you need to know that M database nodes are represented by a series of 'subscript' strings, just like a file-system path.
 Whereas a path might be `root/var/log/file`, an M node would be `root("var","log","nodename")` or `root.var.log.nodename`.
-Just like in a file-system, each node can hold a bit of data, or further sub-nodes.
+Just like a file-system, each node can hold a bit of data, further sub-nodes, or both.

 The program above simply loops through a sequence of 5 million database nodes with subscripts `^BCAT.lvd.<n>` like so: